andrei-popa88/url/docs/parser.rst

 The query bag
 --------------

-Besides the default interface implementation the http/https immutable bags class has the following functions
+Besides the default interface implementation the http/https immutable bags classes have the following functions

 .. code-block:: php